Home » Production » Inhalation Preparation | Aerosol | MDI and Standard Test

 Standard Tests or Evaluation for Inhalation Preparation:

-2. Description: It should comply with the Specification of Products.
+• Description: It should comply with the Specifications of the Products.

-3. Content of active ingredient delivered per actuation Shall comply with the specification.
+• The content of active ingredients delivered per actuation Shall comply with the specification.

-5. Particle Size.
-The number of particles longer than 20-micron meter does not exceed 50, and no particles exceed 100-micron meters in length.
+• Particle Size: The number of particles longer than 20-micron meter does not exceed 50, and no particles exceed 100-micron meters in length.

-8. Leak Test.
-The average leakage rate of the 12 containers should not be more than 3.5 per container, and none of the containers leaks more than 5% of the net fill weight per year.
+• Leak Test: The average leakage rate of the 12 containers should not be more than 3.5 per container, and none of the containers leaks more than 5% of the net fill weight per year.

-Powder for Inhalation preparation is presented as single-Dose powders or multi-dose powders Fo pre-meter inhalers.
+Powder for Inhalation preparation is presented as single-Dose powders or multi-dose powders for pre-meter inhalers.
 The inhaler is loaded with powders pre-dispensed in capsules or other suitable pharmaceutical dosage forms.

-1. Description: It should comply with the Specification of Products.
+1. Description: It should comply with the Specifications of the Products.

-2. Uniformity of delivered dose: The Preparation complies the test if 9 out of 10 results lie in between 75 to 125% of average value & all lie in between 65 to 135 To.
-If 2 or 3 values lie outside the 75 -125 % limit, repeat the test for two more inhalers.
-Not more than 3 of the 30 values lie outside the limits of 65 -135 %.
+2. Uniformity of delivered dose: The Preparation complies with the test if 9 out of 10 results lie in between 75 to 125% of average value & all lie in between 65 to 135%.
+If 2 or 3 values lie outside the 75 to 125% limit, repeat the test for two more inhalers.
+Not more than 3 of the 30 values lie outside the limits of 65 to 135%.

 3. Uniformity of content: As given in capsules.